Every Skill has a scope setting that controls how broadly it’s applied.Documentation Index

 Per-session override

-Even with a global skill active, you can override it in any session:
+Even with a global skill active, you can override it in any session:- Detach the global skill from the session header during that session

 - Apply a different skill — this replaces the global skill for that session only